 - Lunda Center: Located on the La Crosse campus at 333 7th Street North, the Lunda Center is a professional meeting and learning facility ideal for corporate and community meetings, conferences, and seminars.
 The Lunda Center is included in the Coleman Center's square footage. - 9.
-Health Science Center: Located at 1300 Badger Street, this six-story concrete frame and masonry building was completed in August of 2000.
+Health Science Center: Located at 1300 Badger Street, this six-story concrete frame and masonry building was completed in August 2000.
 Western occupies approximately 45,000 gross square feet and houses programs of the Health and Public Safety division, research labs, student health clinic, La Crosse Medical Health Science Consortium (LMHSC) offices, and several University of Wisconsin-La Crosse (UWL) and Gundersen Health System departments.
 It is located on 4.15 acres, has an adjacent parking lot for 97 vehicles, and has a paved drop-off lane/area.
 This building is approximately five blocks east of the main campus.
 In 2020, ownership of the building was transferred from the state to the LMHSC.

-10. Kumm Center: Located at 411 7th Street North, this five-story masonry structure was constructed in 1969.
-The building is 103,515 square feet and was remodeled in 1994, 1995, 1996, 1997, 2001, 2010, and 2011, and a referendum-funded remodeling project was completed in the spring of 2017.
-The building houses Health and Public Safety division office and space for Central Service Tech, EMT, Health Information Technology, Medical Assistant, Medical Coding, Nursing, Respiratory Therapist, and Surgical Therapist programs, as well as all culinary programs.
-Also, there are Student Life and Student Government offices, the Union Market, Campus Shop (bookstore), and a student lounge.

-The building had 11 classrooms totaling 310 student stations and 17 shops/labs totaling 366 student stations.

-- 11. Physical Plant: The 9,430-square-foot Physical Plant facility located at 505 9th Street North was originally constructed in 1992 and underwent two minor renovations in 1998 and 2000.
+- 10. Kumm Center: Located at 411 7th Street North, this five-story masonry structure was constructed in 1969.
+The building is 109,128 square feet and was remodeled in 1994, 1995, 1996, 1997, 2001, 2010, and 2011, and a referendum-funded remodeling project was completed in the spring of 2017.
+The building houses the Health and Public Safety Division office and space for Central Service Tech, EMT, Health Information Technology, Medical Assistant, Medical Coding, Nursing, Respiratory Therapist, Surgical Therapist, and Culinary programs.
+Also, there are Student Life and Student Government offices, the Union Market, the Campus Shop (bookstore), and a student lounge.
+The building had 11 classrooms totaling 310 student stations and 17 shops/labs totaling 366 student stations. - 11.
+Physical Plant: The 11,317-square-foot Physical Plant facility located at 505 9th Street North was originally constructed in 1992 and underwent two minor renovations in 1998 and 2000.
 The building underwent an interior renovation in 2022 that optimized the layout to utilize the existing space better.
-The scope of the project included: updating storage systems, refining utilization of vehicle storage space, improving line of sight, renovating restrooms, aligning the safety and security systems with campus standards, an improved staff lounge, energy efficient lighting upgrades throughout, upgraded/easier to maintain finishes, space for an Emergency Operations Center "hot" room, and improved Wi-Fi/data network. - 12.
-Western Residence Hall: Located at 820 La Crosse Street, this six-story, 73,429 square-foot structure was built in 2009-2010, with occupancy beginning in August parking lot contains 115 paved parking stalls designated for the residence hall.

-2010.
-The college partnered with developer to build and lease the facility until December 2013, when the college purchased it.
-The residence hall houses 200 students in 50 four-person suites.
-There are two student lounges, a full kitchen, a front desk, laundry facilities, and a large meeting room. private, full apartment located in building for the live-in professional staff person.
-The adjacent
+The scope of the project included updating storage systems, refining utilization of vehicle storage space, improving line of sight, renovating restrooms, aligning the safety and security systems with campus standards, an improved staff lounge, energy efficient lighting upgrades throughout, upgraded/more manageable to maintain finishes, space for an Emergency Operations Center "hot" room, and improved Wi-Fi/data network. - 12.
+Western Residence Hall: Located at 820 La Crosse Street, this six-story, 73,429 square-foot structure was built in 2009-2010, with occupancy beginning in August 2010.
+The college partnered with a developer to build and lease the facility until December 2013, when the college purchased it.
+The residence hall houses 200 students 50 four-person in suites.
+There are two student lounges, a full kitchen, a front desk, laundry facilities, and a large meeting room.
+A private, full apartment is in the building for the live-in professional staff person.
+The adjacent parking lot contains 115 paved parking stalls designated for the residence hall.